aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 ```
 This is the example of exceptions handling in Python.
 Exceptions are mostly errors that occur during the execution.
 But some of them are warnings or events.

 The minimal exception handling block consists of the `try` and `except` clauses.
 Inside the `try` clause you specify the code that is not exception-safe. `try` clause is not stand-alone and *must* be "accompanied" by the `except` clause.
-Inside the `except` clause you must specify the code that is do be executed if that from the `try` clause failed.
+Inside the `except` clause you must specify the code that is do be executed if that from the `try` clause fails.
 If no exceptions occur inside the `try` clause, `except` clause is skipped. `pass` statement is used when you want do nothing.

-Main purpose of exception handling is two-fold making them not fatal.
+Main purpose of exception handling is making them not fatal.

 Example made above perfectly fits this purpose. tqdm, unlike Numba or NumPy, *is not required* for the Gauss-Seidel solver to execute.
 It is rather a "luxury", not a necessity.
 We therefore try to import it inside the `try` clause and if exception of type `ModuleNotFoundError` is raised (tqdm is not found in system), the code doesn't terminate but just proceeds to the further statements.